GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 ---

-## 5. Core Definitions
+## 5. TokenTorqPotential is just Capacity

-### TokenTorqPotential (TTP)

 A robot’s “TokenTorqPotential” is its *Asimovian* ideal TokenTorq throughput per hour rating.
-TTP is to Robonomics what Carnot efficiency is to thermodynamics
+TTP is to Robonomics what Carnot efficiency is to thermodynamics.
 Example: “This is a 2 TTP bot.”

 Real numbers should be much higher, but examples in the paper will stay low, prioritizing ease of reading over realistic perfection.
 A real TTP rating might be something like TTP = kW rating x maximum neural network token throughput.
 So a 2 kW bot should have a TTP rating well above 2.